vnmr/ss/README.md

 Unlike a general-purpose system such as a home computer, usually a development board contains little or no hardware dedicated to a user interface.
 It will have some provision to accept and run a user-supplied program, such as downloading a program through a serial port to flash memory, or some form of programmable memory in a socket in earlier systems.

 > **"Existing NDAA components fast follow, wrongly size features, or lack support.
 Non-NDAA options add untenable risk.
-We're building the components we wish we had from prototype to production."** - Substep team after designing and shipping systems in all domains.
+We're building components we wish we had from prototype to production."** - Substep team after designing and shipping systems in all domains.

 ## Systems
 Substep supplies components for industrial robots, warehouse robots, mobile robots, robotic arms, quadrupeds, humanoids, space systems, satellites, aerospace, avionics, undersea robots, unmanned systems, uncrewered systems, drones, AMR, UAS, UAV, UUV, USV, cyber-physical systems and more.